Our voice is your voice — the National Association advocates for business owners just like you in every state.

 Just how tricky can state legislation be?
 Here are a few examples of why our members rely on us.

-In some states, Senior Housing Communities that provide only housing, housekeeping and meals do not require to obtain a license.
+In some states, Senior Housing Communities that provide only housing, housekeeping, and meals are not required to obtain a license.

-Some states include services such as shopping trips, and help with doctor appointments and money management to the list of minimum requirements.
+Some states include services such as shopping trips, help with doctor appointments, and money management to the list of minimum requirements.

 In some states, at least 25 hours of training for caregiving staff is a must, while some states have no minimum training requirements.